BrainardLab/mQUESTPlus/README.md

 ## Installation

-If you use the ToolboxToolbox (highly recommended, https://github.com/toolboxhub/ToolboxToolbox), simply type tbUse('mQuestPlus') to obtain mQuestPlus as well as CircStat2012a and put them onto your Matlab path.
+If you use our ToolboxToolbox (highly recommended, https://github.com/toolboxhub/ToolboxToolbox), simply type "tbUse('mQuestPlus')" at the Matlab prompt to obtain mQuestPlus as well as CircStat2012a and put them onto your Matlab path.

 Alternately, you can obtain mQuestPlus from https://github.com/brainardlab/mQuestPlus, either by cloning the repository or by downloading and unpacking a zip file.
 Then add it to your Matlab path.
 If you want to run